HARPgroup/elfgen/README.md

 #> [1] "Percent Richness Change at x = 500:"
 #> [1] 1.038858
 ```

+* **Plot percent richness change for various percent flow reductions**: Supply the elf stats, `"yaxis_thresh"` is
+used to customize the maximum y-axis limit.
+Custom x-axis and y-axis plot labels can
+be specified using `"xlabel"` and `"ylabel"` respectively.

 ``` r
 # Generate plot of percent richness change for various percent flow reductions